Updated: December 13, 2023

 To learn more about how we review stories for a distribution boost, see our quality standards for Boost.

-Here’s a very generalized view of what it all looks like:
+Here’s a general view of what it all looks like:

 Medium publications and distribution

 Publications on Medium are collections of stories by a single or multiple authors.
 Readers on Medium follow publications, so adding your story to a publication can increase the reach of your writing.